 “Sometimes, if the atmosphere of the house feels ‘heavy,’” says deTraci Regula, author of The Mysteries of Isis: Her Worship & Magick.
 “I will use a purifying incense – usually Frankincense and/or Myrrh, both of which have ancient origins and are believed to purify and sanctify a space.
 The Fred Soll company has a pure resin stick incense which combines them both, and that’s my preference.”

 Both Frankincense and Myrrh are types of incense that have been burned throughout the ages.
-The type of incense you prefer to use as a mediation for sleep depends on what scents relax and calm you.
+The type of incense you prefer to use as a meditation for sleep depends on what scents relax and calm you.

 Sandalwood for grounding and relaxing

 “Sandalwood has been used in incense for at least 4000 years for good reason,” says Dan.
 “Its effects are both grounding and euphoric promoting a sense of well being and relaxation with a woody, sweet and exotic scent that wraps you in peace and harmony.”